It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 The five others .…

-They go missing at one point, a search party is commissioned, she’s found wandering innocently with baby in the newsagents downstairs, couldn’t understand the fuss?
+They go missing at one point, a search party is commissioned, she’s found wandering with baby in the newsagents downstairs, couldn’t understand the fuss?
 Why shouldn’t she?

 Woman with twins is fine, a second time mum, both babies just above the 2kg’s now, feeding beautifully , both awaiting blood results, may have to stay a further night.